What is Suffering?

 Venerable Kaccānagotta asks the Tathagata about right view, and the Tathagata answers that right view arises when one sees the origin and cessation of "The World", the Five Aggregates, and is free of clinging:

 For example, although most perceptions, feelings, and thoughts continually arise and pass away and cease naturally without inducing stress or discomfort, the mind clings to them existing or not existing.
-Having taken them personally, a sense of self is fabricated.
+Taking them personally, a sense of self is fabricated.

-Stress results from seeing the arising of sensations and thoughts, clinging to their details while disregarding or ignoring their passing away and cessation, their emptiness.
+Stress results from being aware of the arising of sensations and thoughts, clinging to their details while disregarding or ignoring their passing away and cessation, their emptiness.
 In other words, we cling to thoughts and perceptions, which results in the propagation of unwholesome, delusional states of mind, instead of seeing them pass away and cease on their own naturally.

 In very simple terms, if one learns not to attach to, take for granted, judgments and details created by the Five Aggregates, allowing these formations of the mind to pass away and cease on their own without clinging, this is the end of stress and unhappyness.